maclarel/maclarel/README.md

 My daily drivers are [iTerm2](https://github.com/gnachman/iTerm2), [Atom](https://github.com/atom/atom), and of course a whole lot of [GitHub](https://github.com/).

-### 🌱 L & D
+### 🌱 What am I learning?

-I’m currently deep diving into Ruby on Rails, as well as working on a variety of infrastructure projects to become more fully versed in the IaaS/PaaS spaces.
+I’m currently deep diving into Rails, as well as working on a variety of infrastructure projects to become more fully versed in the IaaS/PaaS spaces.

 ### 📫 Want to connect?